 - Acetaminophen may be taken for pain, every four to six hours, as needed.

 - Continue oral baclofen until we instruct you to wean off of it.
-A schedule to gradually wean off of oral baclofen will be provided by the baclofen pump team.
+A schedule to gradually wean off of oral baclofen will be provided by our team.

 - Constipation may temporarily worsen after any surgery, including surgery for pump placement.
 Some patients will note an improvement in their baseline constipation as their oral baclofen dosage decreases.

 - Bowel movements should occur at least every two days for anyone.
 Patients with a preexisting bowel regimen devised with their primary care provider or gastrointestinal specialist should resume their presurgery bowel regimen after surgery.

 - Periodic physical therapy evaluations will be scheduled to assess muscle tone and the effects of the pump.
 These evaluations are essential to ensure the pump is working properly, and to assist us in programming recommendations.

 The pump will need to be refilled every one to six months, depending on baclofen dosage.
 Our team keeps track of how quickly the baclofen in each patient’s pump is being used.
 When the time comes, we’ll reach out to you to schedule an appointment to refill the pump.

 Refill appointments at Kennedy Krieger last approximately one hour.
 If you need to change a refill visit, you must call us to reschedule.
 Refill appointments must not be missed.

 The refill procedure:

-- One of the Kennedy Krieger baclofen pump team members will clean the area over and around the pump with a topical antiseptic solution.
+- One of the Kennedy Krieger's team members will clean the area over and around the pump with a topical antiseptic solution.
 In some instances, we will use ultrasound guidance if there’s any difficulty in locating the pump access site.

 - A cold spray will be applied to the skin over the pump to decrease the sensation from the small needle stick.
 Child life specialists will be available to provide education, coping techniques and psychosocial support.